mubtasemariyan/home-soc-lab/README.md

-# home-soc-lab
-Cybersecurity SOC lab using Splunk, Kali Linux, and Windows VM for threat detection practice
 # Home SOC Lab (Security Operations Center)

 ## Overview

-This project simulates a real-world Security Operations Center (SOC) environment using virtual machines and SIEM tools.
-The goal was to detect, analyze, and respond to suspicious activity such as brute-force login attempts and network scanning.
+This project demonstrates the creation of a basic home cybersecurity lab using Kali Linux running in a virtual machine environment.
+The goal was to gain hands-on experience with Linux, networking tools, and basic security monitoring concepts.

 ---

-## 🎯 Why I Built This
+## Why I Built This

-I wanted to gain hands-on experience with cybersecurity monitoring tools and understand how real security analysts detect threats in enterprise environments.
+I wanted to learn how cybersecurity professionals use Linux systems and security tools in a controlled environment.
+Building a home lab provided practical experience with system administration and network analysis.

 ---

-## 🛠️ Tools Used
+## Tools Used

-- VirtualBox / VMware
-- Windows 10 VM
-- Kali Linux VM
+* Kali Linux
-- Splunk Free
-- Sysmon
+* UTM Virtual Machine
-- Nmap
+* Nmap
+* Python HTTP Server

 ---

-## ⚙️ What I Built
+## What I Built

-- A virtual lab with Windows and Kali Linux machines
+* Installed and configured Kali Linux in a virtual machine
-- Configured Sysmon for Windows event logging
-- Installed Splunk to collect and analyze logs
-- Simulated attacks using Nmap and login attempts
-- Built dashboards to detect suspicious activity
+* Created a local testing environment
+* Started a Python HTTP service on port 8000
+* Performed network scans against the local system
+* Identified open ports and running services

 ---

-## 🚨 Simulated Attacks
+## Results

+* Successfully deployed Kali Linux on Apple Silicon hardware
+* Created a local HTTP service using Python
-- Port scanning using Nmap
+* Detected open services using Nmap
-- Multiple failed login attempts
-- Basic brute-force simulation
+* Performed service discovery and basic network enumeration

 ---

-## 📊 Results / Metrics
-- Detected 100% of simulated port scans in Splunk logs
-- Identified repeated failed login attempts within seconds
-- Created 3 custom Splunk dashboards for monitoring
-- Logged and analyzed 500+ security events
+## What I Learned

+* Linux command-line fundamentals
+* Virtual machine deployment
+* Network scanning concepts
+* Service enumeration techniques
+* Basic cybersecurity lab setup

 ---

-## 🧠 What I Learned
-- How SIEM systems work in real environments
-- How logs are generated and analyzed
-- Basics of incident detection and response
-- Windows event logging using Sysmon
-- Network scanning techniques used by attackers
+## Screenshots

+1. Kali Linux desktop environment
+2. Python HTTP server running on port 8000
+3. Nmap service detection results

 ---

-## 📌 Key Takeaway
+## Key Takeaway

-This project demonstrated my ability to monitor systems, analyze security logs, and detect malicious activity in a simulated enterprise environment.
+This project provided hands-on experience with Linux, virtualization, and network reconnaissance techniques commonly used in cybersecurity environments.